-- Development – The dev team is tasked with programming the content, features, and functionality of the site, working closely to the specifications of Product Management.
-So they’re focused not only with the A/B tests that PM is running, but also other experiments such as those concerning website performance (site speed).
+- Development – The development team is tasked with programming the content, features, and functionality of the site, working closely to the specifications of product management.
+So they’re focused not only with the A/B tests that product management is running, but also other experiments such as those concerning website performance, such as site speed.

-Creating a Culture of Optimization by extending A/B testing beyond marketing can be done, and some of the world’s largest and most successful retailers are proving it.
+Creating a culture of optimization by extending A/B testing beyond marketing can be done, and some of the world’s largest and most successful retailers are proving it.
 Take, for example, one of SiteSpect’s clients, an online retailer that A/B tested four different free shipping threshold prices.
 The winning threshold resulted in a 23% lift in average order value.
 Another customer A/B tested a five-step check-out process versus a one-step process.
 The winner produced a 4.3% conversion lift and 2.9% lift in average order value.
-When you’re not bound by the types of A/B test you can run, every part of your site and/or app can be optimized.
-There is room for constant improvement, and after your organization adopts this new Culture of Optimization, the more wins it will rack up.
+When you’re not bound by the types of A/B tests you can run, every part of your site and/or app can be optimized.
+There is room for constant improvement, and after your organization adopts this new culture of optimization, the more wins it will rack up.

-Once marketing, product management, UX, and the dev teams unite and work towards a common goal, each team scores more wins and the company benefits as a result.
-The best part is, once your company reaches this tipping point, you’ll never want to go back to the old, siloed way of running A/B tests.
-Good luck!
+Once marketing, product management, UX, and the development teams unite and work towards a common goal, each team scores more wins and the company benefits as a result.
+The best part is, once your company reaches this tipping point, you’ll never want to go back.